Textiles of Japan

 Notes

 Fitness: The best way to discover Kyoto is on foot.
-Please be prepared to walk 2-3 miles every day.
+Please be prepared to walk about 1 mile every day.
 Although we will set a leisurely pace, there will be stairs, stone steps, and uneven terrain.
 Floor sitting on cushions is the norm in Japan and although we will try to get a chair for you, it may not always be possible.

 Dietary: Japanese people rarely discuss their dietary restrictions and so most restaurants are not used to accommodating special requests such as vegan and gluten free.
 If this applies to you, please contact us before registering.
 Allergies to shellfish and preferences for no red meat and poultry can usually be accommodated.